‘Going to be legendary’: Dolly Parton to co-host ‘New Year’s Eve Party’ with Miley Cyrus - NewsBreak

 Cyrus also tweeted images of the two together, with a hashtag reading “#NewYearNewCoHost.”

-The show’s lineup promises performances and special guests that have yet to be announced.Thanksgiving now 20% more expensive than last year
+The show’s lineup promises performances and special guests yet to be announced.Man critically injured after being hit by vehicle in south Wichita

 Last year’s “New Year’s Eve Party” was hosted by Cyrus and “Saturday Night Live” cast member Pete Davidson.
 The 2021 special was produced by Lorne Michaels, the creator and executive producer of “SNL.”